Eastern Nazarene College: Religious affiliation

 Higher education is, historically, one of the Nazarenes' most important emphases.
 The Nazarenes provide their colleges with "students, administrative and faculty leadership, and financial and spiritual support.... the college, while not a local congregation, is an integral part of the church; it is an expression of the church."
 Founded under the auspices of the Association of Pentecostal Churches of America, ENC was one of the first three schools officially chosen to be Nazarene institution in 1915.
 As one of eight Nazarene liberal arts colleges, Nazarene higher education is based on the liberal arts college model.
 ENC was the only Nazarene institution to retain the "college" moniker.
-Eastern Nazarene was also bound by a gentlemen's agreement not to actively recruit outside its respective educational region, which extended southwest from Maine as far as Pennsylvania and Virginia in the United Statesand provided trustees for the college.
+Eastern Nazarene was also bound by a gentlemen's agreement not to actively recruit outside its respective educational region, which extended southwest from Maine as far as Pennsylvania and Virginia in the United States and provided trustees for the college.
 The institution was otherwise largely independent, having been multi-denominational since 1902, and tuition-driven, with an actual endowment of only US$11,015,937.
 Students were not required to profess any religion, although chapel attendance was required and faculty members were required to be Christians.